simul/simul.github.io/ref/simul/clouds/precipitationregion.md

 Fields
 ---

 **lockToClouds**  < If true, rain/snow only occurs within the specified region.
-If false, it occurs everywhere for the keyframe.
+If false, it occurs everywhere in the cloud keyframe.

-**centre**  < If true, the region moves with the cloud wind motion, and centreKm represents an offset from this motion.
+**centre**  < If true, the movement of the region takes into account the wind's speed and heading.

 **radiusKm**  < Origin on the globe for this Precipitation Region